padajar/padajar.github.io/_posts/2026-06-24-three-weeks-three-months.md

 and all of them, in different ways, are happy. no one can ever have everything perfect, but i think the people i’m around have found joy in the choices they’ve made.

-i have been really, really lucky to be at mit for the last several years. but one major shortcoming of this institution is that, for many people, the world *narrows* by being at this place. of course, people do so many incredible things. they become professors, they make startups, they found NGOs, they change the world. your horizons are expanded, yes. the depth that you can go is incredible. but the ways in which people do so is … very small. take these graphs from the [mit graduating student survey](https://ir.mit.edu/projects/graduating-student-survey/):
+i have been really, really lucky to be at mit for the last several years. but one major shortcoming of this institution is that, for many people, the world *narrows* by being at this place. of course, people do so many incredible things. they become professors, they make startups, they found NGOs, they change the world. your horizons are expanded, yes. the depth that you can go is incredible. but the ways in which people do so are … very small. take these graphs from the [mit graduating student survey](https://ir.mit.edu/projects/graduating-student-survey/):

 {% include gallery id="gallery3" caption="graphs from the mit graduating student survey for the class of 2021" %}